 - 2 cloves garlic

-- 8 cups chicken broth
+- 8 cups water

 - 2 cups cooked diced ham

-Add the oil to a large stock pot over medium heat.
+- Add the oil to a large stock pot over medium heat.
 When hot, stir in the onion, celery, and carrot.

-Cook vegetables until softened, about 5 minutes.
+- Cook vegetables until softened, about 5 minutes.
 Stir in the garlic and cook 30 more seconds.